AryafAlotaibi/Income-Prediction-Using-Machine-Learning-Models/README.md

 We applied three different machine learning models— Decision Tree Classifier, Support Vector Machine (SVM),and K-Nearest Neighbors (KNN)— to develop the predictive models.
 The performance of each model was evaluated to determine which approach provides the most accurate classification of income categories.

+This project was created as part of an ML course , with a team.

 # Dataset:
 B. Becker and R. Kohavi.
 "Adult," UCI Machine Learning Repository, 1996.
 [Online].
 Available: https://doi.org/10.24432/C5XW20.